jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 ## Tests
 1. Bash Scripts
 Tests were done manually for all bash scripts.
-Including creating, starting, and stopping `psql` instance, and inserting values into `host_usage` and `host_info` tables.
+Including creating, starting, and stopping the `psql` instance, and inserting values into `host_usage` and `host_info` tables.
 2. SQL Queries
-Query results were verified using mock data created by developer (me)
+Query results were verified using mock data created by the developer (me)

 ## Improvements
 - Create a bash script to run `crontab`.
 Allows for more flexible scheduling.
-For example, instead of 5 minute intervals, can be 1 minute, 1 day, etc
+For example, instead of 5-minute intervals, can be 1-minute, 1 day, etc
 - Write more queries to answer more business questions
-- Write SQL queries in bash script to allow for flexibility by having user define arguments
+- Write SQL queries in a bash script to allow for flexibility by having user define arguments
-- Recommend visualization software for SQL queries to make understanding more easier
+- Recommend visualization software for SQL queries to make understanding easier
-- Automate handle hardware changes of software of same `host_id`.
+- Automate handle hardware changes of software of same `host_id`